kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 }
 ```

-> **NOTE:** The response contains URLs to Application Registry and Events API, however, it is not recommeded to use those.
-You should call metadata endpoint, which is provided in infoUrl property, to fetch correct URLs to Metadata and Events API.
+> **NOTE:** The response contains URLs to Application Registry and Events Service API, however, it is not recommeded to use these.
+You should call metadata endpoint URL, which is provided in `infoUrl` property, to fetch correct URLs to Application Registry and Events API, and other configuration details.

 ## Generate a CSR and send it to Kyma